 Our principal liquidity requirements have historically been to service our debt, to meet our working capital, capital expenditure and mine development expenditure needs, to return cash to our stockholders, and to finance acquisitions.
 We have historically met our liquidity and capital investment needs with funds generated through operations.
 We have historically funded our acquisitions through cash on hand or borrowings under our credit facilities and equity issuances.
 Our working capital is the amount by which current assets exceed current liabilities and is a measure of our ability to pay our liabilities as they become due.
 In March 2016, we completed a public offering of 10,000,000 shares of our common stock for total cash net proceeds of \$186.2 million.
 In November 2016, we executed another offering of 10,350,000 shares of common stock raising net cash proceeds of \$467.0 million.
-As of December 31, 2016, our working capital was \$783.0 million and we had \$46.0 million of availability under the Revolver.
+As of December 31, 2017, our working capital was \$489.3 million and we had \$45.5 million of availability under the Revolver.

-We believe that cash generated through operations and our financing arrangements will be sufficient to meet working capital requirements, anticipated capital expenditures, scheduled debt payments and any dividends declared for at least the next 12 months.
+We believe that cash on hand, cash generated through operations and cash generated from financing arrangements will be sufficient to meet working capital requirements, anticipated capital expenditures, scheduled debt payments and any dividends declared for at least the next 12 months.